 And, then there’s the new whistle blower rules, which by the way, in my opinion, are pretty much ready to go.
 These new rules will require changes to your BSA/AML policy and procedure, which will have to have some sort of feedback system to gather, investigate and act upon reported issues efficiently and quickly—and to document what you have done.

 This is not a case of “not knowing what we don’t know”

-AMLA is going to become, in some form or other, a BSA/AML compliance reality, if not later in 2022, then early in 2023.
+AMLA is going to become, in some form or other, a BSA/AML compliance reality, if not later in 2023, then early in 2024.
 We may not know all the details, but we understand the substance.
 It is all but certain financial institutions will need to beef up resources to one extent or another.
-So, at a minimum, you should, at least, preparing a 2023 budget to deal with the variables introduced by the AMLA eventuality.
+So, at a minimum, you should, at least, prepare a 2024 budget to deal with the variables introduced by the AMLA eventuality.

 What I propose you do now.

 - Research the proposed requirements.
 Make note of areas in which your institution will need to make changes in your policies and procedures.

 - Break each of those changes down into the estimated people-time required to implement.
 This will help decide whether you have the people-resources to comply.
 If you don’t, what will it cost to add and train the added staff.

 - Looking at the potential requirements, decide whether your existing systems can support the required monitoring and reporting.
 Will you need to beef up your systems?
 Buy additional tech?
 Talk with your current system providers.
 Are they prepared?
 Do they have timelines for delivering the reporting you need?
 Will your internal people have to create added reporting?
 Can they actually do this?
 What resources will they need, and which of those resources will require added budget.
 This will help you understand the amount of added tech and tech-support you’ll need.

 - Add it all together, itemized by the specific AMLA compliance requirement.
 Now you have a “total budget impact” of the potential compliance requirement.